On semigroups and groupoids with minimal probabilistic spectrum: Minimal spectrum semigroups

-\begin{proof} By Theorem~\ref{TheoClasGen} above, either the semigroup is constant, or it is isocyclic, or it is a quasigroup.
+\begin{proof} By Theorem~\ref{TheoClasGen}, either the semigroup is constant, or it is isocyclic, or it is a quasigroup.
 In the first case, we are already done.
 Suppose we have a left isocyclic groupoid (the right case is symmetric).
 If the operation $x*y=f(x)$ is associative, then $x(yz)=xf(y)=f(x)$ must be equal to $(xy)z=f(x)z=f^2(x)$.
-However, the identity is the only permutation $f$ satisfying $f^2=f$.
-Thus, the only left isocyclic semigroups are $\I_n^{1-}$ and, $\I_n^{1+}$ for the right case.
+However, the identity is the only permutation $f$ such that $f^2=f$.
+Thus, the only left isocyclic semigroups are $\I_n^{1-}$ and $\I_n^{1+}$ for the right case.

-Let us turn to the case of quasigroups.
+We now consider the case of quasigroups.
 We know from elementary theory that every finite cancellative semigroup is a group, see \cite[pg.
 61]{Howie1995}.
-Let us therefore consider a group $\mathcal{G}$ with minimal spectrum.
+We thus consider a group $\mathcal{G}$ with minimal spectrum.
 By Proposition~\ref{PropoProp}, it is either commutative or anticommutative.
-However, no nontrivial groups is anticommutative.
+However, no nontrivial group can be anticommutative.
 For example, the pair of elements $1$ and $g\not=1$ always commute.
 Therefore, we consider only abelian groups.
 By the classification theorem of abelian groups, there exist prime numbers $p_1, \ldots, p_m$ and positive exponents $r_1, \ldots, r_m$ such that

 However, by Lemma~\ref{LemmaGrupAb2}, if $\mathcal{G}$ is minimal, $p_1^{r_1}=\cdots =p_s^{r_s}=p^r$ and therefore